Last Updated: May 10, 2026

 Vimovo is a drug marketed by Horizon and is included in one NDA.

 The generic ingredient in VIMOVO is esomeprazole magnesium; naproxen.
 There are seventy-four drug master file entries for this compound.
-Eight suppliers are listed for this compound.
+Nine suppliers are listed for this compound.
 Additional details are available on the esomeprazole magnesium; naproxen profile page.

 AI Deep Research